dimaxweb/protractor-fullstack/README.md

 # Description

-Everything you need for starting the end to end testing project can be very time consuming task even with a such great tool as Protractor.
+ Starting the end to end testing project can be very time consuming task even with a such great tool as Protractor.
+ Need a lot of technologies to be bundled together in a right and flexible way.

 The minimum functionality required to successfully run end to end testing with Protractor , as well as 'how to' examples and helper library to keep you code DRY are included in this  boilerplate project.

+*   Base library and examples in order to create the [Page Objects](http://martinfowler.com/bliki/PageObject.html) quickly.

 *   Flexible configuration using [nconf](https://github.com/indexzero/nconf) in order to be able to run different configurations on development , production and any custom environment.